Course of Program Study

 Only courses identified in Degree Works as fulfilling a graduation requirement are included when determining the student’s enrollment status.
 The amount of financial aid disbursed will be prorated when the number of credits which apply to the student’s program of study are less than the assumed enrollment level used to prepare the financial aid offer.

 For aid to pay for a course in your major, minor, or other degree requirement, it must be part of your graduation requirements or be necessary to help you earn the total hours required for your program.
-For those depending upon financial aid to attend Manhattan College, not paying attention to this rule could affect your full-time enrollment status, which could impact eligibility for federal, state and Manhattan College-funded grants, scholarships and loans.
+For those depending upon financial aid to attend Manhattan University, not paying attention to this rule could affect your full-time enrollment status, which could impact eligibility for federal, state and Manhattan University-funded grants, scholarships and loans.

 For example, an undergraduate student enrolled in 12 credit hours, where only 9 credit hours apply to graduation requirements, financial aid will be based on 9 credit hours, but tuition charges will be based on 12 credits.